DeadmanXXXII/Clickjacking/ClickjackLabAndroid.md

-# Welcome to DeadmanXXXII's Clickjacking Lab Guide
+# Welcome to DeadmanXXXII's Lab Guide

 Welcome to my lab guide!
-Below, you'll find a detailed walkthrough for setting up and using various tools and techniques.
+Below, you'll find instructions for setting up and using various tools and techniques, including a detailed walkthrough for experimenting with clickjacking using Nethunter.
 Dive in and explore!

 ## Getting Started

-Today, I built my own lab, which you can find detailed under this section.
-If you're interested in experimenting with clickjacking using Nethunter, follow the steps below.
-You can also check the third-last photo to see the nearly opaque overlay in the hosted files.
+Today, I set up my own lab.
+For a detailed walkthrough of the process, including the nearly opaque overlay in the hosted files, follow the steps below.

-**Prerequisites:** You need Nethunter, which is available for both Android and iPhone.
-There are two ways to set this up:
+**Prerequisites:** You need Nethunter, available for both Android and iPhone.
+Here are the two methods for installation:

 ### Method 1: Installation via David Bombal's Video